 Every month, Gallery Quest organizes open gallery tours on a Friday or a Saturday.
 We explore a new Kietz every time.
 The tours are between 2-2,5 hrs, in English, German or Dutch.

-Send me an email if you want to be on the mailinglist so you’ll be the first to know what when and why.
+If you want to be on the mailinglist so you’ll be the first to know what when where and why, sign up here.

 If the dates of the open tours don’t suit you, feel free to contact me for a private tour!